mannmehta04/mannmehta04/README.md

 <br />

-- 🔭 I currently pursuing Bachelor's Degree in Computer Engineering.
+- 🎓 Currently pursuing a Bachelor's Degree in Computer Engineering.

-- 🌱 I’m sharpening my skills with programming every day(<s>almost</s>).
+- 🌱 Always on the lookout for ways to improve my programming skills.

-- ❓ Ask me about anything related PCs, Linux and Books!
+- ❓ Ask me anything about PCs, Linux, and books!

-- ⚡ Fun fact: I use braces in front rather than in new line 💀
+- ⚡ Fun fact: I switch to new Linux Distros just for fun!

 <br/>